jsc329/ammonitorwiki/Chapter-0:-Motivation-and-Gratitude.md

 (*Streptopelia decaocto*).
 The agency has established management objectives (benchmarks) to ensure the persistence of sensitive species and minimize the spread of invasive species across the SEZ as solar energy projects are added to the landscape.
-Thus, AMMonitor’s primary function is to enable the practice of **a**daptive **m**anagement via a novel and flexible integrated system.

 In developing **AMMonitor**, our primary goal was to create a system for handling and processing massive amounts of data to allow BLM to quickly ascertain species distribution patterns (e.g., an occupancy analysis) in relation to their management objectives.

-The **AMMonitor** package builds upon the software **monitoR** (Katz, Hafner, and Donovan, 2016), an R package developed in T. Donovan’s lab that uses spectrogram cross-correlation and binary point matching algorithms to automatically search audio files for target sounds.
-The **AMMonitor** package places the monitoring data into an adaptive management framework (Williams, 2011), and was developed with a prototype of 20 AMU units (smartphones) by C. Balantic and T. Donovan (Balantic and Donovan, 2019a; Balantic and Donovan, 2019b; Balantic and Donovan, 2019c).
+The **AMMonitor** package builds upon the software **monitoR** \[19\], an R package that uses spectrogram cross-correlation and binary point matching algorithms to automatically search audio files for target sounds.
+The **AMMonitor** package places the monitoring data into an **a**daptive **m**anagement framework \[20\], and was developed with a prototype of 20 AMU units (smartphones) \[21–23\].
 Since then, we have added the capacity to use the smartphone’s camera by enabling timed photographs as well as motion-triggered photographs, allowing the smartphones to act as “cam-trackers.”
+The **AMMonitor** approach does not require the use of smartphones however.
+Its flexibility allows the capture of data from other autonomous devices and the storage of results from other analytical systems.

 This guide has been written to illustrate the **AMMonitor** approach as it currently stands.
 We welcome collaborators who may be interested in